 Bedroom 51 has been completely updated (along with a third of our bedrooms) in a contemporary style and has a wonderful double aspect view over the golf course and down across the gardens.
 Our Suite is very much in the country house style with a four poster bed and separate lounge with views over the garden.

-You can order a picnic and wander through our garden down to the river and enjoy lunch looking out at the boats on the water - or hop on one of our regular boat trips to explore the river aboard the 'HannahMolly'.
-A great way to see the stunning beauty of this part of Cornwall.
+You can order a picnic and wander through our garden down to the river and enjoy lunch looking out at the boats on the water – or hop on one of our regular boat trips to explore the river aboard the 'HannahMolly'.
+It's a great way to see the stunning beauty of this part of Cornwall.

 The local area

 The Helford is a wonderfully rural part of Cornwall and very connected to the river.
 Even in the height of summer it still feels quiet and unrushed.
 The pace of life ebbs and flows with the tide.
-Just 6 miles and a 15 minute drive from Falmouth you can be in the hustle and bustle of this busy harbour town and all it has to offer, but then meander back through the country lanes to the tranquility of the Budock Vean for birdsong and the rustle of the breeze in the trees.
+Just 6 miles and a 15-minute drive from Falmouth you can be in the hustle and bustle of this busy harbour town and all it has to offer, but then meander back through the country lanes to the tranquility of the Budock Vean for birdsong and the rustle of the breeze in the trees.
 It's a great place to relax, unwind and recharge your batteries.

 Best local places to eat and drink